-Coronavirus updates: White House warns that it could be months before Americans get vaccinated; WHO Wuhan investigation team leaves quarantine
+Coronavirus updates: White House warns that it could be months before Americans get vaccinated; Acrimony over vaccine supplies rising in Europe

 - In Europe, vaccine shipments have been delayed, and E.U. leaders are under fire for mishandling the ordering process.
 In some areas, inoculation programs have ground to a halt.

+European officials have called on AstraZeneca to honor its promised vaccine deliveries, even if that means diverting them from other customers like Britain.

+Britain’s powerful cabinet office minister, Michael Gove, however, shot down that in an interview with BBC saying: “It is the case that the supplies which have been planned, paid for and scheduled should continue.
+Absolutely, there will be no interruption to that” and this relies on “the supply schedule has been agreed being honored.”

-A team of scientists from the World Health Organization emerged from quarantine in the Chinese city of Wuhan to begin work investigating the origins of the virus.
+As the battle over vaccines intensified, a team of scientists from the World Health Organization emerged from quarantine in the Chinese city of Wuhan to begin work investigating the origins of the virus.
 The 10 member team had spent the last two weeks in isolation in a hotel in the city, where the pathogen first emerged in December 2019.

 The long-awaited investigation is the result of months of politically-charged negotiations between the WHO and Chinese authorities and will include interviews of local scientists, hospital staff and workers at the seafood market that was linked to the initial outbreak.